Skip to main content

 Exporting USFM files

 If you prefer not to import the draft directly to your project, you can also download the draft as USFM files.
-On the "Generate draft" page, click "Download ZIP", and extract the files on your computer.
+On the "Generate draft" page, click "Download draft", and extract the files on your computer.
 You can then import these files into a project in Paratext.

 Viewing drafts in Paratext 10 Studio